tdunne/bullybutton/README.md

 A school project.
 A simple python script to create a button that opens a website when you click it.
 Other scripts to ensure the button runs continuously and a script to run files invisibly.

+Installation

+Place all files (scripts and image (must be saved as button.gif)) in C:\bullybutton.
+If you wish to place the files elsewhere, you will have to modify the code.
+If you desire, change the image and the website URL and use this as a quick link to any site you want.

 Information About Files
 * invisible.vbs: A VBScript that starts a file invisibly, from the command line.
 * Syntax: wscript.exe "C:\path\to\script\invisible.vbs" "C:\path\to\file\to\start\invisibly\file.suffix"